Lemmibl/Engine/README.md

 * N to generate a new world.
 * R and F to move point lights up and down.

+That should be all of the keybindings for the moment. :)

+//These are currently turned off while I fix crashes when other people try to save screenshots
 * U to generate random R8G8B8A8 noise to a debug texture.
 * I to generate random simplex noise to a debug texture.
 * O to generate mirrored random simplex noise to a debug texture.